openNDS/openNDS/docs/source/splash.rst

 The legacy static splash.html page has been deprecated for some time and in openNDS v9.0.0 support was removed.

-A ThemeSpec script that emulates the legacy Static Web page has been provided in th Community area of Github.
+A ThemeSpec script that emulates the legacy Static Web page has been provided in the Community area of Github.

 It can be downloaded from here: